isisjade/standard-child-themes/README.md

 ## Guidelines

-In order for plugins to be accepted into this repository, they must adhere to the following guidelines...
+In order for child themes to be accepted into this repository, they must adhere to the following guidelines...

 1. Be fully localized
 2. Include a README